Mountain range formation and plate tectonics in the Mediterranean region integrally studied for the first time

 Lost continent in the Mediterranean region never previously mapped

 The results from the research have been published in the prestigious journal Gondwana Research.
-'Most mountain chains that we investigated originated from a single continent that separated from North Africa more than 200 million years ago,' says principal researcher Douwe van Hinsbergen, Professor of Global Tectonics and Paleogeography at Utrecht University.
+'Most mountain chains that we investigated originated from a single continent that separated from North Africa more than 200 million years ago,' says principal researcher Douwe van Hinsbergen, Professor of Global Tectonics and Paleogeography at Utrecht University's Department of Earth Sciences.
 'The only remaining part of this continent is a strip that runs from Turin via the Adriatic Sea to the heel of the boot that forms Italy.'
 Geologists refer to that area as "Adria".
 Van Hinsbergen has therefore called the lost continent "Greater Adria".

 Most of this continent was situated underwater and formed shallow, tropical seas in which sediment deposited, for example in large coral reefs.
 The sedimentary rocks, in particular, were scraped off when the rest of the continent subducted into the mantle.
 These scrapings are now the mountain belts of the Apennines, parts of the Alps, the Balkans, Greece, and Turkey.